seimon-m/powercoders-simon/focus-track-web-dev/nodejs/README.md

 -   Hints:
     -   Use Google if you face a problem, express has a large developer community.
-    -   When testing the web server, make sure to always save your changes, stop the running server with `Ctrl + c` and run the server again with `node server.js`.
+    -   When testing the web server, make sure to always save your changes, stop the running server with `Ctrl + c` and run the server again with `npm run start`.

 5. Create the script `start`, which runs the server: `"start": "node server.js"`